-Is the vehicle equipped with a control whose purpose is to adjust the range setting or otherwise influence the operation of DBS?
-X Yes No If yes, please provide a full description.
-The system settings are accessed through a touch screen in a console (Appendix A, Figures A15 and A16).
-The menu hiera Settings Vehicle Driver Assist System Setup Forward Collision Warning Distand Select distance: Long/Norm Are there other driving modes or conditions that render DBS inoperable or reduce its effectiveness?
-X Yes No If yes, please provide a full description.
-The system limitations are described in the Owner's Manual, 623.
-These pages are reproduced in Appendix B, Pages B-12 Notes:
+Is the vehicle equipped with a control whose purpose is to adjust X Yes

+the range setting or otherwise influence the operation of DBS?
+No

+If yes, please provide a full description.
+The alert timing can be changed using the touch screen display.
+The menu

+hierarchy is: Settings

+Vehicle

+Driver Assist System Setup

+Forward Collision Warning Distance

+Select: Long, Normal or Short

+See Appendix A, Figures A14 and A15.

+Are there other driving modes or conditions that render DBS inoperable or reduce its effectiveness?
+Yes

+No

+If yes, please provide a full description.

+System limitations are described in the Owner's Manual, pages in Appendix B, pages B-17 through B-24.
+438 - 445 shown

+Notes: